lvyiwei1/MultiBench/README.md

 3. check that calling the added functions and running a simple training script works
 4. Make sure your new modules are well documented by comments in its input and output format and shapes

-## Open call for research areas, datasets, tasks, algorithms, and evaluation

-We welcome new contributions to MultiBench through new research areas, datasets, tasks, algorithms, and evaluation.
-Please refer to the sections above for instructions on adding new datasets and algorithms, and open a pull request if you would like to see a specific dataset or algorithm added.
-We plan to use MultiBench as a theme for future workshops, competitions, and academic courses - stay tuned for upcoming calls for participation!

 ## Experiments